-Owner or operator means the owner or operator of any "facility or activity" subject to regulation under the RCRA, UIC, NPDES, or 404 programs.
+Owner or operator means the owner or operator of any "facility or activity"

+subject to regulation under the NPDES program.

 Permit means an authorization, license, or equivalent control document issued by EPA or an "approved State" to implement the requirements of this Part and Parts 123 and 124.
-"Permit" includes RCRA "permit by rule" (§ 122.26), UIC area permit (§ 122.39), NPDES or 404 "general permit" (§§ 122.59 and 123.95), and RCRA, UIC, or 404 "emergency permit" (§§ 122.27, 122.40, and 123.96).
-Permit does not include RCRA interim status (§ 122.23), UIC authorization by rule [§ 122.37), or any permit which has not yet been the subject of final agency action, such as a "draft permit" or a "proposed permit."
-Permit by rule (RCRA) means a provision of these regulations stating that a "facility or activity" is deemed to have a RCRA permit if it meets the requirements of the provision.
+"Permit" includes an NPDES "general permit" (§ 122.28).
+Permit does not include any permit which has not yet been the subject of final agency action, such as a "draft permit" or a "proposed permit."